 If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will have oversight of their school attendance, emotional well-being, academic progress, welfare and presentation.
 Where the school is part of the core group, the designated safeguarding lead will ensure we are represented, provide appropriate information and contribute to the plan at these meetings.
 We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would place them at risk of harm.
-In this case the designated safeguarding lead would speak with the child's key-worker outside of the meeting, and as soon as there is a concern.
+In this case the designated safeguarding lead with the child's key-worker outside of the meeting, and as soon as there is a concern.

-11. Allegations about members of the workforce
+11. Allegations about members of the children's workforce

-All staff members are made aware of the boundaries of appropriate behaviour and conduct, and are regularly reminded of this.
-These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-Our school works in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+We ensure all staff members (including agency staff) are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in our Staff Behaviour policy / Code of Conduct.
+All staff are regularly reminded of this through updates and training, and are also informed about our Whistleblowing Policy.

+Keeping Children Safe in Education (DfE 2024) and the SET procedures (ESCB 2022) set out the procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+These procedures should be followed where an adult has: